 Within the next two years, it’s expected to cater for around 25% of all US business-to-business advertising. and what catches on in the US soon follows in the UK.
 This is quite a leap for the platform now owned by Microsoft.

-In 2023, perhaps give LinkedIn a closer look to grow your content, audience and online authority.
+In 2024, you should give LinkedIn a closer look to grow your content, audience and online authority.
 The platform has become the grown-up in the room and is now regarded as the go-to professional social networking platform for many social media users:

-Many social media marketers have started to pay more attention to LinkedIn towards the end of 2022 and have it planned into their social media strategies for the year ahead.
+Many social media marketers have started to pay more attention to LinkedIn through 2023 and have it planned into their social media strategies for the year ahead.

 The ease of use of their app also has LinkedIn operating like many popular messaging apps, but on a professional online networking scale.